Courier (typeface): Dark Courier

 Dark Courier is a normal-weight typeface rather than a semi-bold or bold as its name may imply.
 Dark Courier, developed as a TrueType font by HP, was one of the first fonts developed as a Courier New alternative for those who found that typeface too thin.

-Courier Standard

-Courier Standard, Courier Standard Bold, Courier Standard Bold Italic, Courier Standard Italic are fonts distributed with Adobe Reader 6, as a replacement for the PostScript Courier fonts.
-The stroke terminators are flat instead of round.
-The typeface contains code pages 1252, Windows OEM Character Set.
-The font is Hinted and Smoothed for all point sizes.
-It contains OpenType layout tables aalt, dlig, frac, ordn, sups for Default Language in Latin script; dlig for TUR language in Latin script.
-Each font contains 374 glyphs.

 Nimbus Mono L

 URW++ produced a version of Courier called Nimbus Mono L in 1984, and eventually released under the GPL and AFPL (as Type 1 font for Ghostscript) in 1996.
 It is one of the Ghostscript fonts, free alternatives to 35 core PostScript fonts, which include Courier.
 It is available in major free and open source operating systems.